nadkobhinath/play-tests/README.md

 - npm **v9+**
 - A test user account that has an address, payment card created
 - create a .env.dev file locally and refer the .env.example
-- pipeline secrets have to be added for BASE_URL, EMAIL and PASSWORD, to run in the Github pipeline
+- pipeline secrets have to be added for BASE_URL, QA_EMAIL and QA_PASSWORD, to run in the Github pipeline

 Verify:
 ```bash